-Institutional/CASPA Colleague membership is an ideal choice for PA programs not yet accredited, but wish to receive benefits and participate in PAEA activities, as well as the central application service for PAs (CASPA), and whose provisional accreditation is scheduled to occur within one year.
+Institutional/CASPA Colleague membership is an ideal choice for PA programs not yet accredited, but who wish to receive benefits and participate in PAEA activities, as well as the Central Application Service for PAs (CASPA), and whose provisional accreditation is scheduled to occur within one year.
 Click here for benefits and fee information.

 The CASPA application cycle runs April-March annually.
 Benefits are the same as institutional colleague membership, with the addition of CASPA participation.

 Both membership options can be readily converted to full PAEA membership once provisional accreditation is granted.

 The following membership benefits are not available to Institutional Colleague members:

 - Voting rights for PAEA officers

 - Participation in CASPA (for institutional colleague/CASPA members only)